jcfaith/AWS-Projects/README.md

 Note: For billing purposes, each project is deleted after completion.
 Proof of project creation are screen-recorded below.
 Convert to 720p for a clearer view.

-## Project 1 - Created a Stateless, Fault Tolerant Workload with Launch Templates in Order to Request EC2 Spot Instances
+## Project 1 - Stateless, Fault Tolerant Workload with Launch Templates in Order to Request EC2 Spot Instances

 Project QuickTime Video: https://drive.google.com/file/d/1zE0L6xjXycdTbVKwWq7XxTtucpVkhkok/view?usp=sharing